How Feedback Loops Are Making the Climate Crisis Worse

 So, are you ready to make a difference for the future of our planet?

 Climate Reality Leadership Corps trainings are where people just like you become world-changers.
-You'll spend three days learning from former Vice President Al Gore and a host of business icons, thought leaders, and pioneering activists how we can solve the climate crisis together.
+You'll spend three days learning from former Vice President Al Gore and a host of thought leaders and pioneering activists how we can solve the climate crisis together.